dondongwon/LPMDataset/preprocessing/README.md

 ### Scene Detect (aka Slide Segmentation)
 We use the provided MTurk `mturk_slide_seg.html` to collect slide end segments.
 For a screenshot, please check the appendix of the main paper.
 Here you need to feed a csv with links to images, which we recommend saving directly onto a AWS server.
 We provide detailed instructions, as well as links to our instruction video.
 You can also find it [here](https://youtu.be/LEKoAzU_kjM).
 We highly recommend the user to preview the content in MTurk Sandbox.

+### Extract Trace
+We extract the mouse traces in `get_traces.py` by looking at the segmented videos and calculating the pixel-wise difference between frame.
+For each segmented slide, the background is static and the only object that is moving is the pointer.
+If there is any movement, we consider that as the pointer location.

+### Extract Slide Image
+We extract the slide image via `extract_slide_imgs.py` from the given annotations, saved in a CSV outputted from the MTurk experiment in Scene Detect.
+We use the saved annotations in the dataframe with FFMPEG to save the slide image.